neuro4ml/neuro4ml.github.io/Week_4/2-Rate-based_models.md

 Now if $\textcolor{#b80909}{r_\post}$ gets too large, the threshold will increase and the sign changes to negative and the synapse will weaken.
 Similarly, if $\textcolor{#b80909}{r_\post}$ gets too small it will strengthen it.
 So the output rate shouldn't go to 0 or $\infty$

 (BCM-selectivity)=
-It also encourages selectivity because if $\textcolor{#b80909}{r_\post}$ is equal to $\textcolor{#18a326}{\theta}$ as it would be if all inputs led to the same output, then you’d be at this fixed point.
+It also encourages selectivity because if $\textcolor{#b80909}{r_\post}$ is equal to $\textcolor{#18a326}{\theta}$ as it would be if all inputs led to the same output, then you'd be at this fixed point.
 However, this fixed point is unstable as a slight perturbation would push you away from the fixed point.
-Hence this rule is making sure you don’t settle in a fixed point where the selectivity is low.
+Hence this rule is making sure you don't settle in a fixed point where the selectivity is low.

 You can imagine that at the start of learning, the output firing rate is low for all inputs, but higher for some than others.
 The threshold will lower until one of the inputs gives a rate above the threshold.
 At that point, the weights that respond to this input will get stronger.
 This increase in the firing rate will cause the threshold to increase, and so the weights corresponding to all the other inputs will decrease, and the network will end up selective to just that one preferred input.